-Supervisors should be flexible and apply their skills, experience and knowledge of the firm in assessing the adequacy of the RAF.
+Supervisors should be flexible and apply their skills, experience and knowledge of the financial institution in assessing the adequacy of the RAF.
+Supervisors can assess the quality of a particular RAF by, for example, discussing with the board and senior management how the financial institution's business strategy is related to the RAF, as well as how the risk appetite had an impact on the institution's decisions.
 This includes reviewing other material, such as strategy and planning documents and board reports, in the context of how the board determines, implements, and monitors its risk appetite so as to ensure that risk-taking is aligned with the board-approved risk appetite statement.